History of Texas

-The Paleo-Indians who lived in Texas between 9200 – 6000 BC may have links to Clovis and Folsom cultures; these nomadic people hunted mammoths and bison latifrons using atlatls.
+The Paleo-Indians who lived in Texas between 9200 and 6000 BC may have links to Clovis and Folsom cultures; these nomadic people hunted mammoths and bison latifrons using atlatls.
 They extracted Alibates flint from quarries in the panhandle region.

 Beginning during the 4th millennium BC, the population of Texas increased despite a changing climate and the extinction of giant mammals.
 Many pictograms from this era, drawn on the walls of caves or on rocks, are visible in the state, including at Hueco Tanks and Seminole Canyon.

 Native Americans in East Texas began to settle in villages shortly after 500 BC, farming and building the first burial mounds.
 They were influenced by the Mississippian culture, which had major sites throughout the Mississippi basin.
 In the Trans-Pecos area, populations were influenced by Mogollon culture.

-From the 8th century, the bow and arrow appeared in the region, manufacture of pottery developed, and Native Americans increasingly depended on bison for survival.
-Obsidian objects found in various Texan sites attest of trade with cultures in present-day Mexico and the Rocky Mountains, as the material is not found locally.
+Early Ceramics date back to ca. 500 BC.
+In Eastern Texas, the Tchefuncte tradition of ceramics flourished from around 500 to 100 BC.
+Local hunters adopted bows and arrows around the 8th century, replaced the long-distance but less accurate atlatl.
+Native peoples hunted bison for food, clothing, shelter, and more.
+They imported obsidian from suppliers in Mexico and the Rocky Mountains.

-As of the colonial period, Texas was largely divided between 6 culture groups.
-The Caddoan peoples occupied the area surrounding the entire length of the Red River, and at the time of initial contact with Europeans they formed four collective confederacies known as the Natchitoches, the Hasinai, the Wichita, and the Kadohadocho (Caddo).
+After Spanish explorers entered the area, Texas was largely divided between six cultural groups.
+Caddoan language-speaking peoples occupied the area surrounding the entire length of the Red River, and at the time of European contact, they formed four collective confederacies of the Wichita, Natchitoches, the Hasinai, and the Kadohadocho.
 Along the Gulf Coast region were the Atakapa tribes.
 Southward from the Atakapa, along the Gulf Coast to the Rio Grande river, at least one Coahuiltecan tribe (a culture group primarily from Northeast Mexico) was located.
-The Puebloan peoples, situated largely between the Rio Grande & Peco rivers were part of an extensive civilization of tribes that lived in what are now the states of Texas, New Mexico, Colorado & Utah.
-While the northernmost Puebloan groups faced a cultural collapse due to a drought, many of the southern tribes survive to the present.
-North of the Pueblos were the Apachean tribes who although commonly referred to as a single nation, were actually a culture group.
-Finally, north of the Apacheans, in the northern current-day Texas Panhandle region, were the Comanches.
+The Puebloan peoples, situated largely between the Rio Grande & Pecos river were part of an extensive civilization of tribes that lived in what are now the states of Texas, New Mexico, Colorado & Utah.
+While the northernmost Ancestral Pueblo groups faced a cultural collapse due to drought, many of the southern tribes survive to the present.
+North of the Pueblos were the Apache peoples, who included several tribes with distinct languages.

+By the late 17th century, in Texas Panhandle region, the Comanches settled and later expanded their territories.

 Native Americans determined the fate of European explorers and settlers depending on whether a tribe was kind or warlike.
 Friendly tribes taught newcomers how to grow indigenous crops, prepare foods, and hunting methods for the wild game.
 Warlike tribes made life difficult and dangerous for explorers and settlers through their attacks and resistance to European conquest.
 Many Native Americans died of new infectious diseases, which caused high fatalities and disrupted their cultures in the early years of colonization.

-Three federally recognized Native American tribes reside in present-day Texas: the Alabama-Coushatta Tribes of Texas, the Kickapoo Traditional Tribe of Texas, and the Ysleta Del Sur Pueblo of Texas.
-A remnant of the Choctaw tribe in East Texas still lives in the Mount Tabor Indian Community near Overton, Texas.